Connection Map¶

 | Pause / Play | Freeze / Unfreeze | Pause the force simulation to manually position nodes |

-| Crosshair | Auto-center | Toggle automatic centering when selecting nodes (blue = enabled) |
+| Crosshair | Auto-center | Toggle automatic centering when selecting nodes (highlighted when enabled) |

 | Zoom + | Zoom in | Increase zoom level |